-ASR set
+ASR set A collection of files stored on several diskettes, required for proper reconfiguration of the replacement disk (disk partitioning and logical volume configuration) and automatic recovery of the original system configuration and user data that was backed up during the full client backup.

-A collection of files stored on several diskettes, required for proper reconfiguration of the replacement disk (disk partitioning and logical volume configuration) and automatic recovery of the original system configuration and user data that was backed up during the full client backup.
-These files are stored as an ASR archive file on the Cell Manager in the directory audit logs
+These files are stored as an ASR archive file on the Cell Manager in the directory audit logs Data files to which auditing information is stored.

-Data_Protector_program_data\Config\Server\dr\asr (Windows Server 2008), Data Protector home\Config\Server\dr\asr (other Windows systems), or audit report
+Data_Protector_program_data\Config\Server\dr\asr (Windows Server 2008), Data_Protector_home\Config\Server\dr\asr (other Windows systems), or audit report User-readable output of auditing information created from data stored in audit log files.